×

 Procedure

-• To disable HSTS, set the max-age value in the route annotation to 0, by entering the following command:
+• To disable HSTS, enter the following to set the max-age value in the route annotation to 0:

 $ oc annotate route <route_name> -n <namespace> --overwrite=true "haproxy.router.openshift.io/hsts_header"="max-age=0"

-You can alternatively apply the following YAML to create the config map:
+You can alternatively apply the following YAML to create the config map for disabling HSTS per-route:

 metadata: